ILLGrenoble/cameo/doc/Installation.md

 	cd src/proto
 	protoc -I=. --cpp_out=.
 Messages.proto

-Open the project in the msvc/cameo-api-cpp.
+Open the project in msvc/cameo-api-cpp.
 Modify the paths of ZeroMQ, Protocol Buffers and Boost.
 Generate the library which is a static library.